gsbcamargo/gsbcamargo/README.md

 #### My personal interests in the tech field are Software Engineering, Computer Science and Programming Languages!
 </br>
-Currently diving into Functional Programming with Haskell and Elixir.
+At the moment I'm diving into Functional Programming with Haskell and Elixir.

 </div>